 Democracy Beyond Elections

-Our systemically undemocratic system of governance privileges the interests of the elite over the majority.
-In an age of constant feedback loops and distributed power - from smartphones to YouTube to #MeToo - access to democracy remains largely limited to occasionally electing a few leaders to decide for us.
-This structural inequality may work well for those in power, but it is fueling deep polarization, distrust of government, and skepticism of democracy itself while undermining support for public programs.
-80% of Americans don’t trust the government, and just 19% say that government is run for the benefit of all.
+Democracy in the United States remains largely limited to occasionally electing a few leaders to decide for us.
+This structural political inequality may work well for those in power, but it is also fueling deep polarization, distrust of government, and skepticism of democracy itself.